 TFSA Limit 2025 UPDATE: Over $100K Contribution Room!

-Understanding TFSA Contribution Room Over $100K
+Understanding Contribution Room Over $100K

 In 2025, the contribution limit is $7,000, the same as it was in 2024.
 Here’s a breakdown of the yearly TFSA contribution limits: